mapaction/apidocs/src/source/fields-by-product-types.rst

 Fields available by product type
 --------------------------------

 Most fields are present for most product types.
-This table highlights the any differences between the product types.
+This table highlights any differences between the product types.

 .. csv-table:: Fields available by product type
    :widths: auto